moroen/IKEA-Tradfri-plugin/README.md

 ## Local Installation

-For instructions on installing the plugin on a Raspberry PI, please see the [readme](README-PI.md) for Raspberry.
+This is the instructions for *nix based systems and Windows.
+There are special instructions for installing on a Raspberry PI or Synology.
+For instructions on installing the plugin these systems, please see the readme for [Raspberry](README-PI.md) or [Synology](README-Synology.md).

 ### 1. Clone IKEA-tradfri plugin into domoticz plugins-directory:
 ```